 Through the "War Production Board" in January, 1942, President Roosevelt directed manufacturing plants all over America to begin manufacturing equipment and materials to be used in war or to support the war effort.
 In 1941, three million automobiles were manufactured in the United States.
 Through the entire course of the war, only 139 cars rolled off the assembly lines.
 Automakers instead were used to manufacture guns, trucks, tanks and aircraft engines.
 Shipyards turned out fleets of aircraft carriers, battleships, destroyers, submarines and other vessels.

-ships to land where they could travel at speeds up
+WWII Ducks were designed to travel on water from ships to land where they could travel at speeds up to 50 mph.

-are used for sightseeing tours in port cities today.
+Many surviving "Ducks" have been repurposed and are used for sightseeing tours in port cities today.

 The Lionel (Toy Train) Company produced compasses and other items for warships.
 Ford Motor Company produced B-24 Liberator bombers and Alcoa Aluminum produced airplanes.
 Even an upholstery nail manufacturer converted to producing cartridge clips for Springfield rifles.